pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A conservative is a man with two perfectly good legs who, however, has never learned to walk forward."
 --Franklin Delano Roosevelt

+"It is hard to fail, but it is worse never to have tried to succeed."
+--Theodore Roosevelt

 "The follies which a man regrets most, in his life, are those which he didn't commit when he had the opportunity."
 --Helen Rowland